Baba Yaga Music Home » Many-Colored-Land » Costuming Troupes

 • Texture and structural texture: use this to stay on message.

-Misuse of color will create exception reports as well.
+Choose colors carefully, as carefully as you choose the music.
 Color affects many parts of the body: small but measurable changes occur in heart rate, breathing and skin temperature, which contribute to the pleasure or uneasiness caused by colors.

 • If the venue is a stage, make sure that you use colors that can be seen clearly and are attractive together at a distance.